emagiz/emdocs/portal-documentation/designer/how-to-configure-properties-in-flows.md

     mendix.ws.username=myUsername
     mendix.ws.password=myPassword

 Note that a backslash ('\') is the escape character, so for file paths you should always use forward slashes ('/'), even when running on Windows.
-For more information about the syntax (including the alternate XML syntax), see the Java [documentation] (https://docs.oracle.com/javase/6/docs/api/java/util/Properties.html).
+For more information about the syntax (including the alternate XML syntax), see the Java [documentation](https://docs.oracle.com/javase/6/docs/api/java/util/Properties.html).

 # Configuring property source